- Introduction & PAN

 William Perkin is unable to facilitate personal tours throughout the academic year.

-William Perkin hosts two Open Evenings during each Autumn term for Year 6 into 7 pupils and prospective Sixth Formers.
-Applicants are able to tour the school site and meet with current pupils and teaching staff from all six of our current year groups, as well as our Language College and Music College specialist departments.
+William Perkin hosts two Open Evenings during each Autumn term - one for Year 6 into 7 pupils and the other for prospective Sixth Form students.
+At these events applicants are able to tour the school site and meet with current pupils and teaching staff from all six of our current year groups, as well as our Language College and Music College specialist departments.
 Applicants with Education, Health & Care Plans are able to visit our Additionally Resourced Centre (ARC).
 Headteacher Talks are held throughout the evening to provide insight into the school’s history, ethos and community in addition to our curriculum, pastoral and wider learning opportunities.

 Open Evening dates are announced annually at the end of the summer term and can be found here: https://williamperkin.org.uk/news/open-evening